kerem-z/ceng501-project/readme.md

 While ViTs have achieved remarkable success, they are considered "black-box" models due to the complexity of the attention mechanism.
 Understanding **why** and **how** these models make specific predictions is crucial, particularly for safety-critical applications, such as medical imaging or autonomous driving.

 ### 1.2 Explainable AI and Vision Transformers
 **Explainable AI (XAI)** refers to methods and techniques that make machine learning models more interpretable, ensuring that their decisions are understandable to humans.
-In the case of ViTs, interpretability is essential for:
+In the case of ViTs, interpretability is essential for
 - Building trust in model predictions.
 - Diagnosing model failures.
 - Ensuring fairness and transparency in AI systems.

 To achieve this, **post-hoc explanation methods** are employed to generate **salience maps** that highlight the most important regions of an input image, showing which parts of the image influenced the model’s decision the most.
 These methods can be divided into two primary categories:
 1. **Gradient-based methods**: These methods compute salience scores by calculating gradients with respect to the input image.
-Examples include:
+Examples include
    - Integrated Gradients [1]
    - Grad-CAM [2]
    - SmoothGrad [3]